mlubinsky/mlubinsky.github.com/snow/README.md

 It teaches you how to build data transformation pipeline on Snowflake, how to create unit test, how to create dbt workflow and how to create visualisation.

-If you want a more comprehensive course, check this one: (also free) https://lnkd.in/e_D5XapS
+More comprehensive course, check this one: (also free) https://lnkd.in/e_D5XapS
 It teaches you about all the basics.